 - to review the Company’s policies and reporting with regard to personnel recruitment, development and succession planning to ensure a sustainable and engaged workforce;

-- to have regard to the Company’s involvement in the community, and the Company’s policy on charitable donations and activities;
+- to review the Company’s involvement in the community, and the Company’s policy on charitable donations and activities;

-- to have regard to the Company’s developments in customer engagement and service to ensure its values are upheld; and
+- to monitor the Company’s developments in customer engagement and service to ensure its values are upheld; and

 - to adhere to the Company’s three key principles of sustainability: Developing Thriving Communities, Building Responsibly and Valuing People.